DETOUR: Side Trip Into Corporate America

 Mark Winkler and Colleagues at New York TV and Film Festival

 This picture was taken at the “1992 New York Film and TV Awards” in New York City.
-While working at Cortez/Seidner Inc, I won a gold award as creative director for the product launch of Valtrex from The Upjohn Company.
-I would have preferred to have been at home that night instead of here wearing a tuxedo.
+While at Cortez/Seidner Inc., I won a gold award as creative director for the Valtrex product launch from The Upjohn Company.
+I would have preferred to be at home that night rather than here in a tuxedo.
 Want to see what I look like when I force a smile?
 This is it!

 Eventually, Cortez/Seidner was acquired by…